-(A) Each casino operator licensee shall train its licensed employees on its approved internal control plans and shall perform at least one controlled demonstration of its ability to follow its plans before the commission may allow the casino facility to open to the public.
-If the casino operator licensee does not pass the controlled demonstration, then the commission may require additional controlled demonstrations.
+(A) Each casino operator shall train its licensed employees on its approved internal control plans and shall perform at least one controlled demonstration of its ability to follow its plans before the commission may allow the casino facility to open to the public.
+If the casino operator does not pass the controlled demonstration, then the commission may require additional controlled demonstrations.

 (B) The controlled demonstration shall: